-The accompanying consolidated financial statements have been prepared on the basis that we will continue as a going concern.
-As of April 30, 2019, we had cash of \$42,606 and an accumulated deficit of \$7,375,633.
-We have incurred recurring losses and reported losses for the year ended April 30, 2019 totaled \$4,862,496.
-In the past, we have financed its operations principally through issuances of promissory notes and equity securities.
-During the year ended April 30, 2019, we continued to obtain additional equity and debt financing.
+The accompanying financial statements have been prepared on the basis that the Company will continue as a going concern.
+As of October 31, 2019, the Company had cash of \$165,617 and an accumulated deficit of \$9,031,632.
+The Company has incurred recurring losses and reported losses for the six months ended October 31, 2019 totaled \$1,656,999.
+In the past, the Company has financed its operations principally through issuances of promissory notes and equity securities.

-We expect to continue to incur losses for the foreseeable future and need to raise additional capital until we are able to generate revenues from operations sufficient to fund our development and commercial operations.
-Based on our current business plan, we believe that our cash and cash equivalents at April 30, 2019, are not sufficient to meet our anticipated cash requirements during the twelve-month period subsequent to the issuance of the financial statements included in this Offering Circular.
-Management believes that we have access to capital resources through potential public or private issuance of debt or equity securities.
-However, we cannot be certain that additional funding will be available on acceptable terms, or at all, in which case we may have to significantly delay, scale back or discontinue the development and/or commercialization of our product.
-We may also be required to (a) seek collaborators for our product at an earlier stage than otherwise would be desirable and on terms that would be less favorable than might otherwise be available; or (b) relinquish or otherwise dispose of rights to technology or our product that we would otherwise seek to deploy or commercialize.
-These matters raise substantial doubt about our ability to continue as a going concern.
-The accompanying financial statements do not include any adjustments that might become necessary should we be unable to continue as a going concern.
+The Company expects to continue to incur losses for the foreseeable future and needs to raise additional capital until it is able to generate revenues from operations sufficient to fund its development and commercial operations.
+Based on our current business plan, we believe that our cash and cash equivalents at October 31, 2019, are not sufficient to meet our anticipated cash requirements during the twelve-month period subsequent to the issuance of the financial statements included in this Offering Circular.
+Management believes that the Company has access to capital resources through potential public or private issuance of debt or equity securities.
+However, the Company cannot be certain that additional funding will be available on acceptable terms, or at all, in which case it may have to significantly delay, scale back or discontinue the development and/or commercialization of its products.
+The Company may also be required to (a) seek collaborators for its product at an earlier stage than otherwise would be desirable and on terms that are less favorable than might otherwise be available; or (b) relinquish or otherwise dispose of rights to technology or its product that the Company would otherwise seek to deploy or commercialize.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+The accompanying financial statements do not include any adjustments that might become necessary should the Company be unable to continue as a going concern.

 On March 20, 2019, we entered into securities purchase agreements for the purchase of 157,346 shares of Common Stock for a total purchase price of \$236,023, or \$1.50 per share with 78,672 warrants with a 5-year life and an exercise price of \$3.00 per share and vesting upon issuance.
 The purchase price of \$236,023 was paid in cash.
+In May 2019, an additional 27,667 shares of Common Stock were sold under the same terms for a total purchase price of \$41,501.